Rayan-Garg/crm/README.md

+I created an admin dashboard with an integration to Stripe.
 To see this site live, visit: https://ray-crm.netlify.app/

 # Getting Started with Create React App